doubleedesign/type-checker/README.md

 ### Roadmap/future goals

-- Make it check value types, not just key names
+- Make it check value types, not just key names.
 - Make it work in the browser.
 - Improve performance.